firevale/kaffy/README.md

 #### List Actions

-Kaffy also supports actions on a group of resources.
+Kaffy2 also supports actions on a group of resources.
 You can enable list actions by defining `list_actions/1`.

 ```elixir
 defmodule MyApp.Products.ProductAdmin do